Hoanha2101/EVEMASK/PIPELINE/CONTRIBUTING.md

-# Contributing to EVEMASK Pipeline
+# Contributing to EVEMASK

-Thank you for your interest in contributing to EVEMASK Pipeline!
+Thank you for your interest in contributing to EVEMASK!
 This document outlines the process for contributing to our commercial software project.

-## 🎯 About EVEMASK Pipeline
+## 🎯 About EVEMASK

-EVEMASK Pipeline is a proprietary, commercial software product owned by EVEMASK Team.
+EVEMASK is a proprietary, commercial software product owned by EVEMASK Team.
 While this is not an open-source project, we welcome collaboration and contributions from qualified partners, customers, and developers under specific terms and conditions.

 ## 📋 Types of Contributions